Head Of Pricing Jobs: Things Managers Will Never Tell You About Pricing 🤑

-It can take a lot of time and skill to break down someone’s “interview game face” for head of pricing jobs.
-The real person behind the corporate mask can be difficult to reach.
+It can take a lot of time and skill to break down someone’s “interview game face” for the head of pricing jobs.
+Thus, the real person behind the corporate mask can be difficult to reach.
 For instance:

 - What if you’re presented with lots of excellent head of pricing CVs and some of them have embellished or lied on their CV to get an interview?

 - What if your pricing director job descriptions don’t get enough applications or attract all the wrong types of people?

 - If an internal candidate you know wants to move forward for a new head of pricing role; but their past record of achievement is in a totally different domain of expertise, what will you do?